GeorgeDenis/SemEval_2026_Task6_CLARITY_Unmasking_Political_Question_Evasions/README.md

 This joint encoding is essential for the CLARITY taxonomy, because the distinction between a Clear Non-Reply and an Ambivalent Reply, or between Deflection and General Evasion, hinges on how the content of the answer diverges from the informational target of the question.
 A cross-encoder does not merely encode the answer; it implicitly learns the rhetorical relationship between the two segments, mirroring the judgment process followed by annotators in the dataset.

+# 5 Clarity Dataset

+To train and evaluate the proposed model, this paper uses the CLARITY dataset, introduced by Thomas et al. (2024).
+It is an essential benchmark in the field of NLP for political discourse analysis, specifically designed to distinguish between responses that directly address a question and those that are evasive or irrelevant.

+## 5.1.
+Data Composition and Source

+CLARITY contains 3445 question and responses pairs from 287 unique presidentials interviews of US Presidents spanning from 2006 until 2023.
+This diversity is crucial to avoid ideological bias and to train a model capable of generalizing regardless of the speaker's political orientation.

 # 6 Comparative Summary and Conclusions